Normie69K/Basic_Network_Sniffer/README.md

 ## Overview

 The **CodeAlpha Basic Network Sniffer** is a Python-based tool that captures and analyzes network traffic.
-It is designed to provide insights into how data flows through a network and to help users understand packet structures, including Ethernet, IP, TCP, and UDP headers.
-This tool is an excellent starting point for those interested in networking, cybersecurity, or ethical hacking.
+It provides insights into Ethernet frames, IPv4 packets, ICMP, and TCP segments, making it a great resource for learning about network protocols and packet structures.
+This tool is ideal for networking enthusiasts, cybersecurity learners, and ethical hackers.

 ---

 ## Features

 - **Packet Capture**:
-  - Captures network packets in real-time.
+  - Captures raw network traffic in real-time using `socket`.
-  - Displays source and destination IP addresses, ports, and protocols.
+  - Displays Ethernet, IPv4, ICMP, and TCP packet details.
 - **Protocol Analysis**:
-  - Supports TCP, UDP, and ICMP protocols.
+  - Parses Ethernet frames to extract MAC addresses and protocol types.
+  - Decodes IPv4 packets, including TTL, source, and destination IPs.
-  - Parses and displays detailed packet headers.
+  - Unpacks and analyzes ICMP and TCP headers.
-- **Filtering**:
+- **Custom Formatting**:
-  - Option to filter packets by protocol type.
-- **Save to File**:
-  - Export captured packets to `.pcap` files for further analysis.
+  - Formats multi-line data for better readability during analysis.

 ---